Microsoft Access Tips for Serious Users

 assigned programmatically

 If you assign the Control Source of text boxes in Report_Open, you may crash Access 2007 if the report is more than one page long.
 (Similar to kb 927536, but is issue not limited to Layout View.)
-Yes: hotfix
+Yes: SP1

-Custom Shortcut menu fails Custom shortcut menus (right-click) do not work in subforms.
+Custom shortcut menus (right-click) do not work in subforms.
 Hotfix released.
-Yes: hotfix
+Yes: SP2

 Custom Toolbar buttons may not work Some toolbar buttons do not work in MDE, e.g. if you copied the Close button from the Print Preview toolbar.
+N/a

 Navigation buttons do not auto-repeat Holding down the navigation buttons (left end of horizontal scrollbar) no longer spins through records.
 No

-DAO synchronise may fail (error 3251) Hotfix released.
-Yes: hotfix
+DAO synchronise may fail (error 3251)

 Microsoft's list of bugs See the Errors section of http://support.microsoft.com/ph/11265.
 N/a